Annually the IRC Oakland hosts highly experiential internships that demand intuitive, motivated and professional

-All Internships require 15 – 30 hours per week for a minimum of 6 months, with the exception of the Summer Internship (July through September).
+All Internships require 15 – 30 hours per week for a minimum of 6 months, with the exception of the Summer Internship (July through September; 30 hours weekly).
 Two to three full days in the office are preferred, but we can work around school schedules.
 Candidates with fluency in a foreign language are strongly encouraged to apply.
 All interns are required to complete a project during their internship, if upon reviewing the various internship opportunities, there's a constraint on the time commitment and/or requirement for completing a project, please consider a volunteer opportunity.

 Access and Legal Rights: For individuals with strong interpersonal and communication skills.
 Preferred proficiency in Spanish.